Nomura's jellyfish

 Nomura's jellyfish (エチゼンクラゲ, echizen kurage) is a very large rhizostome jellyfish, in the same size class as the lion's mane jellyfish, the largest cnidarian in the world.
 It is edible but not considered high quality.
 It is the only species in the monotypic genus Nemopilema.

-Overview
+Commonly found in the waters of East Asia, and can negatively affect fisheries due to their large size and quantity.
+As a form of combating the large blooms, recent studies attempt to find new uses for the large jellyfish such as studying its venom for medical applications.

+Description

-The diameter when fully grown is slightly greater than the height of an average human.
-The species was named in tribute to Mr. Kan'ichi Nomura (C18–C19), Director General of the Fukui Prefectural Fisheries Experimental Station, who in early December 1921 sent a specimen in a 72 litre wooden tank to Professor Kishinouye, who found that it was unknown and spent some time at the station to study living specimens.
+Nemopilema nomurai can grow up to 2 m in diameter and weigh up to 200 kg, the diameter when fully grown is slightly greater than the height of an average human.
+The species was named in tribute to Mr. Kan'ichi Nomura (C18–C19), Director General of the Fukui Prefectural Fisheries Experimental Station, who in early December 1921 sent a specimen in a 72 litre wooden tank to Professor Kishinouye, who found that it was unknown and dedicated time to study the living specimens.

+Nemopilema nomurai caught around Tsushima and the Iki Islands have a translucent whitish body, with pinkish or reddish capulets and oral arms, and transparent immature gonads.
+Jellyfish have two main types of muscle: epitheliomuscular cells and striated muscle cells.
+Researchers found that gene families that are closely associated with striated muscle were expressed in the bell portion of the jellyfish, providing evidence that striated muscle plays a significant role in jellyfish motility.